 Welcome to my blog---an eyes-open, no-holds-barred exploration of life through the combined prism of mindfulness and metaphysics.
-A member of the Australian and New Zealand Mental Health Association, I lecture at the NSW Institute of Psychiatry to mental health workers.
-I also work as a lawyer and minister.
-My interests include the psychology of religion, transformative ritual, spiritual healing, addiction recovery, the ideas of J. Krishnamurti, and the realist philosophy of John Anderson.
+A member of the Australian and New Zealand Mental Health Association, I lecture at the NSW Institute of Psychiatry to mental health workers and also work as a lawyer and Unitarian minister.
+My interests include the psychology of religion, addiction recovery, the teachings of J. Krishnamurti, Buddhism, Humanism, and John Anderson's realist philosophy.

 Wednesday, January 11, 2012